Tuck · Comparisons · Tuck vs Baby Monitor TEDDY

 TEDDY relies on cloud infrastructure for the parent-nursery link and does not document an offline or Bluetooth-direct mode.
 Apirox does not publicly advertise end-to-end encryption or local-only operation, and there is no FDA clearance (which is normal for the category — none of these apps are medical devices).

-Tuck advertises end-to-end encryption between paired iPhones, US data residency, and a Bluetooth Coded PHY fallback for Wi-Fi outages and travel.
+Tuck uses DTLS-SRTP encrypted media (LiveKit / WebRTC) between paired iPhones, US data residency, a 30-day TTL on encrypted cry-moment snapshots (opt-out, no continuous cloud video), and a Bluetooth Coded PHY fallback for Wi-Fi outages and travel.
 No public security incidents on either app as of April 2026.

 Choose Tuck if… choose Baby Monitor TEDDY if…